apurbapokharel/apurbapokharel.github.io/_pages/projects.md

 ### As a researcher at UNT

 1. Working on an autonomous consensus protocols with Professor Ram Dantu.
-More details coming soon...
+See Publication Page.